-Named Baltimore's 2021 “Lawyer of the Year” in Trademark Law by Best Lawyers.
+Named Baltimore's 2023 “Lawyer of the Year” in Information Technology by Best Lawyers.

 Ned heads Gordon Feinblatt's Technology & Intellectual Property practice group and is a member in the firm's Business Law and EMERGE practices.
 He concentrates his practice on intellectual property, internet, computer, advertising and business law matters.
 His work encompasses the protection, acquisition, registration, use and licensing of trademarks, copyrights, and computer hardware and software, both nationally and internationally.
 Ned also counsels in the areas of advertising, social media, cloud computing, data privacy, electronic commerce, multimedia law, patent licensing, trade secret protection, publishing, entertainment and franchises.
 His commercial experience includes transactional and advisory work.
 Ned is also involved in litigating in all of these areas, including cases to combat or defend trademark and copyright infringement actions in federal court and intricate cases regarding registration in the U.S. Patent and Trademark Office (USPTO).

 Ned “wrote the book” — twice — on trademark law for Maryland lawyers.
 He authored the chapter on federal and state trademark law for the Maryland State Bar Association's (MSBA) Intellectual Property Handbook for Maryland Business and Litigation Lawyers published in June 2013 and the second edition in 2019.